GoPro HERO7 Black Edition Action Camera Review

 I found the touchscreen responsive most of the time, although it can lag and freeze occasionally.
 This is normally resolved by turning the screen off and back on, and once I had to pull the battery as it was totally unresponsive.

-The UI is, in general, simple and easy to use and familiar controls to those found on smartphones, however, I found that it was far too easy to inadvertently swipe to change the camera mode and end up taking a video when I wanted a photo or vice versa.
+The UI is, in general, simple and easy to use and has familiar controls to those found on mobile phone, however, I found that it was far too easy to inadvertently swipe to change the camera mode and end up taking a video when I wanted a photo or vice versa.
 A screen lock would be a nice feature to add.

-Unfortunately, after a few days the connections became unreliable, the app would freeze and then it was unable to detect the camera at all.
+Unfortunately, after a few days, the connections became unreliable, the app would freeze and then it was unable to detect the camera at all.
 I had to reset them and set up the connection from scratch to get it working again.
-After a few times doing this I gave up using the app.
+After a few times this, I gave up using the app.

 The photos below were all shot on the GoPro handheld.